ablwr/talks/README.md

-Repository containing all talks I have given, with links to related materials.
-From 2018 onward, some talks are hosted here in this repo.
+Repository containing all talks I have given, publications I've been involved with, places I've been interviewed, with links to related materials.
+From 2018 onward, some materials are hosted here in this repo.

 # 2020